 The Richard Tucker Music Foundation has named Jamie the winner of the 2015 Richard Tucker Award.
 Often called the “Heisman Trophy of Opera," this prestigious honor is conferred annually on an American singer on the threshold of a major international career.
 Described as a “once-in-a-generation voice” by Foundation President Barry Tucker, Jamie joins an incredible legacy of Richard Tucker Award Winners, including such luminaries as Renée Fleming, Lawrence Brownlee, Stephanie Blythe, David Daniels, Angela Meade and Joyce DiDonato.
-On November 1, Jamie joined a starry lineup of today’s leading opera singers for a gala performance at Lincoln Center’s David Geffen Hall, to be televised on PBS around the United States.
+On November 1, Jamie joined a starry lineup of today’s leading opera singers for a gala performance at Lincoln Center’s David Geffen Hall, televised on PBS around the United States.
 View the Tucker Gala episode of Live from Lincoln Center.

 Read more >